Private Equity Funds of Funds, On the Job: PE Pay and Prestige with Half the Hours?

 A: Sure… your question about the hierarchy is easier to answer, so I’ll start with that.
-It’s the same as what you see in IB or PE: Analyst, Associate, VP, Principal, and Partner.
+It’s the same as what you see in investment banking careers: Analyst, Associate, VP, Principal, and Partner.

 The difference is that rather than being promoted directly or “moving to the buy-side” (since they’re already on the buy-side), Analysts here often go to business school or even take the CFA before moving up.